 - Children under 16 years MUST be supervised by a parent or adult guardian

 - Current NSW Fisheries recreation fishing licence essential.
-Purchase online here or via phone 1300 369 365.
+Purchase online here or at most BCF / K Mart stores.

-The Community fishing program is held most Tuesdays from 9am to 5pm.
-Check the events calendar for more information.
+The Community fishing program is held most Tuesdays from 9am to approx 3pm.
+Check the events calendar for upcoming fishing dates.